Civil religion: Historiography

 In the 1960s and 1970s, scholars such as Robert N. Bellah and Martin E. Marty studied civil religion as a cultural phenomenon, attempting to identify the actual tenets of civil religion in the United States, or to study civil religion as a phenomenon of cultural anthropology.
 Within this American context, Marty wrote that Americans approved of "religion in general" without being particularly concerned about the content of that faith, and attempted to distinguish "priestly" and "prophetic" roles within the practice of American civil religion, which he preferred to call the public theology.
 In the 1967 essay "Civil Religion in America", Bellah wrote that civil religion in its priestly sense is "an institutionalized collection of sacred beliefs about the American nation".
 Bellah describes the prophetic role of civil religion as challenging "national self-worship" and calling for "the subordination of the nation to ethical principles that transcend it in terms of which it should be judged".
 Bellah identified the American Revolution, the Civil War, and the Civil Rights Movement as three decisive historical events that impacted the content and imagery of civil religion in the United States.

 The application of the concept of civil religion to the United States was in large part the work of sociologist Robert Bellah.
 He identified an elaborate system of practices and beliefs arising from America's unique historic experience and religiosity.
 Civil religion in the US was originally Protestant but brought in Catholics and Jews after World War II.
 Having no association with any religious sect, civil religion was used in the 1960s to justify civil rights legislation.
 Americans ever since the colonial era talk of their obligation both collective and individual to carry out God's will on earth.
 George Washington was a sort of high priest, and the documents of the Founding Fathers have been treated as almost sacred texts.
 With the Civil War, says Bellah, came a new theme of death, sacrifice and rebirth, as expressed through Memorial Day rituals.
 Unlike France, the American civil religion was never anticlerical or militantly secular.

+Asia

+India has a civil religion of its own derived from the native concept of dharma.
+While secularism elsewhere means separation of church & state, secularism in India is significantly different from how it is understood in the Western world: Secularism in India means equal participation (& interference) of the government in all religions due to the deep influence of Indic religions, or more specifically Hinduism, the majority religion of the land, in shaping a distinctly Indian cultural identity.
+The Diplomat explains this phenomenon as India being a civilization state, whose government "sees itself not merely as a party to a social contract with its citizens, but as the guardian and promoter of a nation’s culture and traditions".

+In China, the Confucian ritual religion may be considered civil religion.